This page sets out the clear requirements for course accreditation with the Society

 The NCS approach to course accreditation is to adopt an easy to understand process for training providers which commences with an informal or initial enquiry and a preliminary assessment of how the course may or may not meet the Society's assessment criteria.
 This initial enquiry utilises a list of our Standards as a "rough guide" which enables trainers to determine easily whether a course may be accreditable or what elements of the course would need improvement to meet Society standards.

-Subsequent to this initial enquiry, should the preliminary indication provide that a course may be accreditable, the formal process begins with a request for documentation and the formal assessment commences.
+Subsequent to this initial enquiry, should the preliminary indication provide that a course may be accreditable, the formal process begins with a request for documentation/evidence and the formal assessment commences.

 The NCS values the qualitative and subjective in counselling training alongside the quantified tests employed against the appropriate sets of standards.
 The overall determination for accreditation shall be whether or not the course under review will graduate counsellors who are safe, competent and ethical to practice.